 The Defendant Owed You a Duty of Care

-First, it must be established that the defendant owed you a duty of care.
-This means that the defendant had a legal obligation that required them to adhere to a standard of reasonable care while carrying out any acts that could result in harm to others.
-For example, all motorists are required to follow traffic rules while driving.
+In any personal injury case in Columbus, Georgia, the first essential element to establish is that the defendant owed you a duty of care.
+This implies that the defendant had a legal obligation to maintain a standard of reasonable care in activities that could potentially harm others.
+For instance, in the context of an auto accident, this means all motorists are legally required to abide by traffic rules and regulations.

 There Was a Breach of Duty of Care